link1905/Unity-SummerRest/README.md

    ```csharp
    var request = MyDomain.MyService.MyRequest2.Create();
    ```
-- Originally, the request's information (headers, params, url...) **is initially alighted with what you assigned in the Editor**
+- Originally, a request's information (headers, params, url...) **is initially alighted with what you assigned in the Editor**
-  - Technically, we copied your inputs to the generated classes
+  - Technically, we copied your inputs to generated classes
     ```csharp
-    // This code only illustrates a generated request
+    // This code only illustrates a generated request, do not write it yourself
     // The properties of this class initially copy your configures
     public PostRequest() : base("http://my-domain.com/data", "http://my-domain.com/data", IRequestModifier<AuthRequestModifier<SummerRest.Runtime.Authenticate.Appenders.BearerTokenAuthAppender, System.String>>.GetSingleton())
     {